The semiclassical zeta function for geodesic flows on negatively curved manifolds: Properties of the lifted operators

 for any $\omega\in \mathbb{Z}$.
 For the trace norm, we have that

 for any $\omega\in \mathbb{Z}$.
-Further, for each $\omega\in \integer$ with $|\omega|> k_0$, there exists a finite dimensional vector subspace $V(\omega)\subset \mathcal{K}^{r,\sigma}(K_1)$ with $\dim V(\omega)\ge \langle \omega\rangle^{d}/C_0$ such that
+Further, for each $\omega\in \integer$ with $|\omega|> k_0$, there exists a finite dimensional vector subspace $V(\omega)\subset \cK^{r,\sigma}(K_1)$ with $\dim V(\omega)\ge \langle \omega\rangle^{d}/C_0$ such that

-\end{Lemma} \begin{proof} The claim (\ref{eq:Tlifted2}) is a consequence of the localized property of the kernel of $\cT^{\lift}_0$.
-(See the observations made just before Lemma \ref{lm:center_peri}.)
-For the proof of (\ref{eq:traceTlifted}), it is enough to show, for some constant $C>0$ independent of $\omega$, that
+\end{Lemma} \begin{proof} Recall the definition (\ref{eq:mathbfT}) of $\mathbf{T}^{\sigma\to \sigma'}_\omega$ and note that we have a precise description of the kernel of $\cT_0^{\lift}$ from Corollary \ref{cor:Tzero}.
+Then we obtain the uniform boundedness of the operator norm of $\mathbf{T}^{\sigma\to \sigma'}_\omega$ and the claim (\ref{eq:Tlifted2}) as immediate consequences.
+To prove (\ref{eq:traceTlifted}), it is enough to show, for some constant $C>0$ independent of $\omega$, that